|(require kinda-ferpy)||package: kinda-ferpy|

 (define a (stateful-cell 1)) (define b (stateful-cell (a))) ... (define p (stateful-cell (o))) (define th (thread (λ () (a 2)))) (define q (stateful-cell 1)) (define r (stateful-cell (q))) ... (define z (stateful-cell (y))) (z)

 Cells a through p have no connection to cells q through z.
 Change happens to propogate safely so long as no two threads try to write to connected cells.

 But that’s just it: It happens to be okay.
 That’s a pitiful standard for engineering, so we need a way to leverage threads for cells when it matters.

-We’ll use make-stateful-cell/async creates an asynchronous cell that applies a procedure of your choice immediately without blocking.
+We’ll use make-stateful-cell/async to create an asynchronous cell.
+An asynchronous (or "async") cell applies a procedure of your choice immediately, without blocking.
 You can apply the async cell to wait for the value of that procedure later.

 Explicit dependencies are necessary here because a discovery phase will not find them in the body of a new thread.

 (define %file-path (stateful-cell (build-path "my-file"))) (define %file-content-read (make-stateful-cell/async #:dependencies (list %file-path) (λ () (file->string (%file-path)))))

 When you are ready to wait for the file contents, do this: